Kuldeep-Nayak/Restaurant-Management-System/README.md

 **Owner.py**:-Updated owner.py to implement update items list and dispatch order.
 **Items.py**:- Add modules to add a new items , delete an item and update the price of an item.
 **Orders.py**:- Add method to dispatch the order.

+This is an individual project of during summer internship-1 on ‘Python for Beginners’ course.